Employer of Record (EOR) in India

 Can an EOR help manage employment contracts for a company's remote workers in India?

-Yes, an Employer of Record (EOR) in India can draft and manage employment contracts for a company's remote workers in compliance with Indian labor laws.
+Based on our work with remote teams, EORs can indeed draft and manage employment contracts for a company's remote workers in compliance with Indian labor laws.
 The EOR ensures that the contracts include all necessary clauses and provisions, protecting both the company and the employees.

-What are the benefits and challenges of hiring in India?
+What are the challenges of hiring in India?

-Benefits of hiring in India include access to a large, skilled talent pool at lower costs compared to developed countries.
-However, challenges involve intense competition for top talent, skill gaps, cultural differences, and navigating complex labor laws.
-Companies often leverage specialized hiring services or employer of record (EOR) providers to overcome these challenges and build successful teams in India.
+Our research shows challenges involve intense competition for top talent, skill gaps, cultural differences, and navigating complex labor laws.
+Many of our clients leverage EOR services to overcome these challenges and build successful teams in India.

 How does an EOR support companies in providing employee benefits to their Indian workers?